Tuition and Cost of Living

 Financial aid is provided through the Faculty of Graduate Studies in the form of scholarships, tuition awards, and scholarship top-ups.
 Funding is awarded on the basis of academic excellence, and are open to all domestic and international graduate students.

 Teaching assistantships (TAships) may also be available, and are governed by the collective agreement between the University and the Teaching Assistants’ Union.
 TAships are carried out under the direction of a faculty member and include conducting undergraduate seminars, the marking of assignments and exams, and being available for student consultations.
 The total hours per week spent on these duties will not exceed twelve.
-For the 2017-18 year, the salary of a full-time, 8-months, Teaching Assistantship is approximately $11,578 for M.A. students.
+For the 2019-20 year, the salary of a full-time, 8-months, Teaching Assistantship is expected to be approximately $12,019 for M.A. students.

 An overview of the various types of financial support available to graduate students at UBC may be found at the Faculty of Graduate Studies website.
 We strongly encourage all applicants to seek external (non-UBC) sources of support.
 The following is a partial listing of major funding agencies: